morgan-heisler/DeckBench/README.md

 ### 5. Configure API Keys

 Export your API value (for example, `OPENAI_API_KEY`) as environment variable with your actual API key.
-The API keys are used for simulation pipeline and evaluaiton codes.
-The default key is OpenAI GPT key, but you can configure to difference service and key in each configuraiton file(YAML).
+The API keys are used for simulation pipeline and evaluaiton scripts.
+The default key is OpenAI GPT key, but you can configure to use difference service and key in each configuraiton file(YAML).
 - simulation_pipeline/custom/config.yaml : configure `api_keys` to add service names(for example, GPT) and keys.
 The keys can be retrieved from environment variables.
 - evaluation_config.yaml : configure `api_keys` to add service names(for example, GPT) and keys.
 The keys can be retrieved from environment variables.
 ---

-## Task 1: Slide Generation
+## Evaluation for Task 1: Slide Generation
 ### Task Definition

 #### Input